Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 -----

 At this point I was kind of stuck, as neither my SQL or URL injection attacks were going through.
-I did a whole bunch of stuff, trying to manipulate the input fields and URLs from the frontpage as well as being logged in etc..
+I did a whole bunch of stuff, trying to manipulate the input fields and URLs from the frontpage, as well as being logged in etc..
 But nothing seemed to advance me anywhere, so I decided to look at the **"level1"-tip** for the lab:
 - <img width="784" height="327" alt="Screenshot from 2026-01-24 23-11-41" src="https://github.com/user-attachments/assets/76335c09-b70d-4dd8-8e64-5322feffd00c" />

 I was actually thinking about using `ffuf` before, but we already knew that the admin page is called `admin-dashboard`, so I thought it's unecessary.
 But oh well, I tried it and look what I found: